In a hurry? Want to save this post?

 1. Portland’s Head Lighthouse

-Portland’s lighthouse is famous, and for good reason.
+Portland’s Head Lighthouse is famous, and for good reason.
 It is extremely picturesque.
-Located on Fort Williams Park, this is the perfect spot to set up a picnic and enjoy Maine’s gorgeous seaside views.
+The lighthouse is located on Fort Williams Park, this is the perfect spot to set up a picnic and enjoy Maine’s gorgeous seaside views.
 Also, be sure to check out the ruins of a 19th century fort.

 2. Grab a Donut at The Holy Donut